spardhax/ADS-Fall2023-Project2-ShinyApp-Group-1/data/README.md

 ### Data Folder

-The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+The data directory contains data that was used in the analysis.
+These will be treated as read only, more specifically the R/python files which are never allowed to write to files located here.

-The 'HazardMitigationAssistanceMitigatedProperties_cleaned.csv' and 'HazardMitigationAssistanceProjects(cleaned).csv' are two datasets from the OpenFEMA data sets, and have been cleaned.
+The 'HazardMitigationAssistanceMitigatedProperties_cleaned.csv' and 'HazardMitigationAssistanceProjects(cleaned).csv' are two datasets from the OpenFEMA data sets, and  they have been cleaned for our use.